spenibus/rss-filter-php/README.md

 ````

-the example above will also return "red army" because even though the first
+The example above will also return "red army" because even though the first
-`rules` block has discarded the item, the second one will match it
+`rules` block has discarded the item, the second one will match it.

-It is possible to remove unused keywords, as in the example below
+It is possible to remove unused keywords, as in the example below:

 ````